 Health risks will also vary based on route of administration for HRT.
 Injection and pellets are the most direct, pure way of administering both estrogen and testosterone.
 Plus, they have the fewest adverse effects and lowest risk.

-Testosterone taken orally and topically may increase risk of liver cancer and adverse effects associated with elevated DHT like acne, hair loss and oily skin.
-Estrogens taken orally and topically have been shown to increase risk of blood clot.
+Testosterone taken orally and topically may increase risk of liver cancer and adverse effects associated with elevated DHT like acne, hair loss, and oily skin.
+In addition, topical testosterones will also increase DHT.
+Estrogens taken orally and topically have been shown to increase estrone resulting in higher risk of blood clot.

 What Are Some Common Side Effects?